Sadiev1998/Sadiev1998.github.io/content/publication/gladin-2021-solving/index.md

   - Pavel Dvurechensky
   - Aleksandr Beznosikov
   - Mohammad Alkousa
 abstract: In this paper, we consider two types of problems that have some similarity in their structure, namely, min-min problems and min-max saddle-point problems.
 Our approach is based on considering the outer minimization problem as a minimization problem with an inexact oracle.
 This inexact oracle is calculated via an inexact solution of the inner problem, which is either minimization or maximization problem.
+Our main assumption is that the available oracle is mixed: it is only possible to evaluate the gradient w.r.t.
 draft: false
 url_pdf: https://arxiv.org/pdf/2103.00434.pdf
 tags: []